Jadyle/Stegano-Application/README.md

 - **Lina Rashdan**

 ## Description
 The Stegano program allows hiding messages or files within images using steganography techniques.
 It supports RGB and RGBA formats for encoding messages and files.
 The program uses the **Least Significant Bit (LSB)** technique to ensure that the integration of data remains discrete and does not alter the visual quality of the image.
-A graphical user interface is available, and an executable file is provided.
+A graphical user interface is available.

 ## Preview
 A preview of the process for hiding and extracting a secret message from an image.